phamtony/task-app/README.md

 # Task App
-## Tasks App - like a todo app. - by Dane
+## Tasks App - like a todo app - by Dane